 Many people are wondering why raised garden beds are starting to boom.
 While discussing gardening in a recent conversation, I was told that raised garden beds are the most ideal for the best results.
 Excited to learn more, I did some of my own research and compiled a list of 10 reasons why raised garden beds are better than the alternatives.

-Why are raised garden beds better?
+Why raised garden beds are better than traditional gardens?
 Raised garden beds provide a variety of benefits to both the plants and the gardener.
 They do not require the same extensive setup and care procedures that other gardens do.
 With easy maintenance, fewer pests and weeds, and a great aesthetic raised beds are preferred over the traditional garden that lies directly on the ground.

-Raised garden beds are the perfect alternative to the conventional everyday garden.
+Why raised garden beds are the perfect alternative to the conventional everyday garden is a common question that is being asked.
 Not only that but caring for plants and flowers in a raised bed is relatively easy and suitable for people with all levels of gardening experience.
 So, what makes such a simple structure so outstanding against their counterparts?

 The Soil in a Raised Garden Bed is Better Without Tilling

 When preparing to plant a brand new garden, the soil on the ground must go through a specific preparation process before the seeds can be inserted into the ground.
 This process includes using a tool called a garden tiller to sift through the soil and combine nutrients such as mulch and fertilizer into the mix.

 This is essential before plotting seeds into the ground because the soil must be loose and aerated enough to be able to provide nutrients to the new plants.
 Generally, the soil will be naturally grouped into hard formations that are dried up and are not ready to receive and care for the seeds that will be planted.